Unseen Effects of Water Damage on Your Foundation

 We Stop the Effects of Water Damage on Foundation

-Unfortunately, flooding is not an uncommon occurrence in homes around the Garland, TX, area.
+Unfortunately, flooding is not an uncommon occurrence in homes around the Garland, TX area.
 Homeowners need to actively scan for visible signs of damage.
-In addition, they should also contact Align Foundation Repair.
-Our industry experts can scan for the unseen effects of water damage on a foundation and suggest a variety of drainage system solutions.
+In addition, they should also contact us at Align Foundation Repair.
+Our industry experts can scan for the unseen effects of water damage on a foundation and suggest a variety of drainage solutions.
 If the damage goes unnoticed, homeowners can expect costly repairs years down the line.